 Today’s vehicles are packed with more sophisticated safety features than ever before.
-Despite this, injuries remain a common consequence of a car accident.
+Despite this, injuries remain a common consequences of car accidents in Las Vegas.
 While more severe accidents obviously present greater risk of serious injuries, even a minor fender bender can have long-term repercussions for your health.

 If you’ve been in an accident, don’t ignore minor signs that something is wrong.
 There’s no benefit to putting off getting an injury looked at — in fact, it can make the problem worse.
-Here’s a brief overview of some of the most common car accident injuries, what to look for and when to see a doctor.
+Here’s a brief overview of some of the most common car accident injuries in Las Vegas, what to look for and when to see a doctor.

 What Is a Whiplash Car Accident?